clockworksspheres/wNp/src/docs/osNotes/linuxNotes/setUpForBuildingOnUbuntuLinux.md

 cd <clockworksspheres-dir-root>
 ```

-Now you should be able to download via ssh your github project.
+Now you should be able to download via ssh your github project, that you have rights to.

 ```
-git clone git@github.com/clockworksspheres/wNp
+git clone git@github.com:clockworksspheres/wNp
 ```